WestDRI/rcmodules22/content/2_programming_python.md

 <!-- Course materials will be added here shortly before the start of the course. -->

+- Commands typed in the text editor on [Day 1](/files/pythonDay1.py)

 ---

 This introductory course will walk you through the basics of programming in Python.
 We will cover the main language